linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 02 Securities Markets/Chapter 08 Stock Markets.md

 Shareholders exercise their voting rights, electing the board of directors by casting votes at the issuing firm's annual meeting or by mailing in a proxy vote (see below).
 Two methods of electing a board of directors are generally used: cumulative voting and straight voting.
 Cumulative voting is required by law in some states (e.g., Arizona and Illinois) and is authorized in others.
 With cumulative voting, all directors up for election, as nominated by the shareholders and selected by a committee of the board, are voted on at the same time.
 The number of votes assigned to each stockholder equals the number of shares held multiplied by the number of directors to be elected.
 A shareholder may assign all of his or her votes to a single candidate for the board or may spread them over more than one candidate.
 The candidates with the highest number of total votes are then elected to the board.
 Cumulative voting permits minority stockholders to have some real say in the election of the board of directors, since less than a majority of the votes can affect the outcome.

-# EXAMPLE 8-2 Cumulative Voting of a Board of Directors
+## Example 8-2 Cumulative Voting of a Board of Directors

 Suppose a firm has 1 million shares of common stock outstanding and three directors up for election.
 With cumulative voting, the total number of votes each shareholder may cast equals the number of shares owned multiplied by the number of directors to be elected.
 Thus, the total number of votes available is 3,000,000 (= 1 million shares outstanding × 3 directors).